 Golf on the Moon!

-A canvas tryptich documenting the greatest golf shot as never before.
+A canvas tryptich documenting the greatest golf shot ever as never before.

 Alan Shepard Digs Out of the Largest Sand Trap Ever.

 The second of the paintings shows the ball in flight accompanied by a fleet of rocks and dust.
-The third in the series, shown at right, is the ball complete with its printing, sitting in the crater it made upon landing, topped by a tiny mountain of dust that followed it in.
+The third in the series, shown at right, is the ball complete with its printing, resting in the bottom of the crater it made upon landing, topped by a tiny mountain of moon dust that followed it in.